Industrial Asbestos Exposure in New Jersey

 The average mesothelioma settlement ranges from $100,000 to $3 million.

 Let us take a look and evaluate how much your case is worth.
 You have legal rights and may be eligible for compensation.

 New Jersey Mesothelioma Risky Job Sites

 While asbestos exposure spread throughout multiple industries across the state, some of the nation’s largest manufacturers of the mineral operated in New Jersey.
 As such, hundreds of thousands of manufacturing employees were exposed to the toxin in state workplaces and have had to seek treatment for contamination exposure.

 A.O.
-Polymer operated from the 1960s to 1993, when it produced plastics, resins, and special polymers.
+Polymer operated from the 1960s to 1993, producing plastics, resins, and special polymers.
 The company violated numerous health and safety regulations, including improper disposal of wastewater, contamination of local drinking water, and over a dozen air quality violations.
 The company removed 61 cubic yards of asbestos-contaminated materials during a cleanup effort in 1981.